frankshearar/Home/NuGet-Sign-Command.md

 -OutputDirectory - Directory where the signed package should be saved.
 By default the original package is overwritten by the signed package.

--CertificatePath - Path to the certificate to be used while signing the certificate.
+-CertificatePath - File path to the certificate to be used while signing the package.

-The path can be a file path or a certificate path from the local store of the format cert:\certificate_context\certificate_store_name\certificate_thumb_print.
+-CertificateStoreName - Name of the X.509 certificate store to use to search for the certificate.
+Defaults to "My", the X.509 certificate store for personal certificates.
+This option should be used when specifying the certificate via -CertificateSubjectName or -CertificateFingerprint options.

+-CertificateStoreLocation - Name of the X.509 certificate store use to search for the certificate..
+Defaults to "CurrentUser", the X.509 certificate store used by the current user.
+This option should be used when specifying the certificate via -CertificateSubjectName or -CertificateFingerprint options.

--CertificateSubjectName - String representing the subject name of the certificate used to search the default local certificate store for the certificate.
+-CertificateSubjectName - Subject name of the certificate used to search the default local certificate store for the certificate.
 The search is a case-insensitive string comparison using the supplied value, which will find all certificates with the subject name containing that string, regardless of other subject values.

 -CertificateFingerprint - SHA-1 fingerprint of the certificate used to search the default local certificate store for the certificate.

 -CertificatePassword - Password for the certificate, if needed.
 This option can be used to specify the password for the certificate.
+If no password is provided, the user may be prompted for a password at run time, unless the -NonInteractive  option is passed.

 -CryptographicServiceProvider - Name of the cryptographic service provider which contains the private key container.
 This option, along with -KeyContainer, can be used to specify the private key if the certificate file does not contain one.